Go Inside The Revamped Celebrity Big Brother House

 The Big Brother bathroom is a retreat in itself outfitted with a beauty bar, gold fixtures, black sinks and a full sized sauna and a gym for the celebs to stay fit.

 And finally the HOH bedroom inspired by the famous Swiss ice-constructed hotels with chilly blocks of “ice” flanking the room and carved “snow” and “icicles.
-The chill continues into the HOH bathroom with crystals rising through the walls alongside a new, freestanding tub.MORE NEWS: 36 Years Ago: Remembering The Space Shuttle Challenger Disaster
+The chill continues into the HOH bathroom with crystals rising through the walls alongside a new, freestanding tub.MORE NEWS: Long-Time President Of Miami-Dade Youth Fair Passes Away

-Don’t miss the premiere of Celebrity Big Brother on Wednesday, February 2nd at 8pm on the CBS4, and available to stream live and on demand on Paramount+.
+Don’t miss the premiere of Celebrity Big Brother on Wednesday, February 2nd at 8pm on the CBS, and available to stream live and on demand on Paramount+.